xpack/xpack-build-box/README.md

 Both on GNU/Linux and macOS, the XBB tools are installed in separate folders, and are fully distinct from the system tools.

-To access them, the application should update the `PATH` and `LD_LIBRARY_PATH` to prefer the newer XBB tools.
+To access them, the application should update the `PATH` to prefer the newer XBB tools.

 Scripts defining some helper functions are available.